Apotropaic magic: Markings on buildings

 Apotropaic marks, also called 'witch marks' or 'anti-witch marks' in Europe, are symbols or patterns scratched on the walls, beams and thresholds of buildings to protect them from witchcraft or evil spirits.
-They have many forms; in Britain they are often flower-like patterns of overlapping circles. such as hexafoils.
+They have many forms; in Britain they are often flower-like patterns of overlapping circles such as hexafoils.
 Taper burn marks on thresholds of early modern buildings are also thought to be apotropaic marks.

 Other types of mark include the intertwined letters V and M or a double V (for the protector, the Virgin Mary, alias Virgo Virginum), and crisscrossing lines to confuse any spirits that might try to follow them.

 At the Bradford-on-Avon Tithe Barn, a flower-like pattern of overlapping circles is incised into a stone in the wall.
 Similar marks of overlapping circles have been found on a window sill dated about 1616 at Owlpen Manor in Gloucestershire, as well as taper burn marks on the jambs of a medieval door frame.

 The marks are most common near places where witches were thought to be able to enter, whether doors, windows or chimneys.
 For example, during works at Knole, near Sevenoaks in Kent, in 1609, oak beams beneath floors, particularly near fireplaces, were scorched and carved with scratched witch marks to prevent witches and demons from coming down the chimney.

 Marks have been found in buildings including Knole House, Shakespeare's Birthplace in Stratford-upon-Avon, the Tower of London, and many churches.
 A collection of over 100 marks – previously thought to be graffiti – was discovered in 2019 on the walls of a cave network at Creswell Crags in Nottinghamshire.
 Gainsborough Old Hall has 20, the most of any English Heritage property, concentrated in the servant's quarters alongside curses about the owner William Hickman.

+Jennifer Alexander, Professor of Architectural History at the University of Warwick, declared in 2026 that "there's no evidence that these are witches' marks" or that the marks have anything to do with witches or any "mystical meanings".
+She argued instead that they were "practices [for apprentices] for drawing on stone and learning how to use compasses with straight edges to do geometry."

 Dreamcatchers

-In some Native American cultures, a dreamcatcher made of yarn like a web is placed above a bed or sleeping area to protect those sleeping from nightmares.
+In Ojibwe culture, dreamcatchers woven like a spider's web are traditionally placed above an infant's cradle as a form of spiritual protection.
+In Lakota culture, dream catchers are believed to catch the good dreams that are blown around at night, so that they can then enter the sleeping person, while the bad dreams would pass through and burn up.